 Read the introductory chapter of the ISA for your assigned facility and a chapter on a selected process or area.

-(Optional) If available, obtain and the implementing procedure used by the licensee at your assigned facility for the ISA methodology (evaluating hazards, identifying IROFS, and implementing facility changes).
+(Optional) If available, obtain and review the implementing procedure used by the licensee at your assigned facility for the ISA methodology (evaluating hazards, identifying IROFS, and implementing facility changes).

 Discuss with your supervisor, or a qualified Fuel Facility Operations inspector, the ISA Methodology used by your assigned facility licensee.
 Include in the discussion the following topics: